FIFA suspends Spain's soccer chief Luis Rubiales over kiss | Sports-Games

 FIFA suspends Spain's soccer chief Luis Rubiales over kiss

-FIFA on Saturday suspended Spanish federation chief Luis Rubiales from all soccer-related activities for three months as it investigates allegations of an unwanted kiss on the lips of player Jenni Hermoso after Spain's women won the World Cup.
-His suspension from national and international activities takes immediate effect, world soccer's ruling body said in a statement about the action taken by its disciplinary committee chief Jorge Ivan Palacio.
+Tens of thousands of women have taken part in street marches protesting against sexual abuse and violence, and the Socialist-led coalition government has presided over legal reforms including around equal pay or abortion rights.
+PLAYERS' REVOLT It was not clear how the FIFA action would affect a players' revolt against Rubiales that expanded to include coaching staff on Saturday.
+In a joint statement sent via their FUTPRO union on Friday evening, all 23 of Spain's cup-winning squad including Hermoso, as well as dozens of other squad members, said they would not play internationals while Rubiales remained head of the federation.

-FIFA on Saturday suspended Spanish federation chief Luis Rubiales from all soccer-related activities for three months as it investigates allegations of an unwanted kiss on the lips of player Jenni Hermoso after Spain's women won the World Cup.
+Soccer's world governing body FIFA suspended Spanish federation chief Luis Rubiales from all football-related activities for three months on Saturday as it investigates allegations he gave a player an unwanted kiss on the lips after Spain's women won the World Cup.

-His suspension from national and international activities takes immediate effect, world soccer's ruling body said in a statement about the action taken by its disciplinary committee chief Jorge Ivan Palacio.
-FIFA had opened disciplinary proceedings against Rubiales on Thursday over his actions last Sunday in Sydney.
-Rubiales said he would defend himself to prove his "complete innocence".
+FIFA had opened disciplinary proceedings against Rubiales two days ago over the incident with player Jenni Hermoso last Sunday in Sydney that has caused an uproar among players and fans.
+Rubiales' suspension from national and international activities takes immediate effect, it said on Saturday.
+Rubiales said he would use the probe to show his innocence.

+The Royal Spanish Football Federation (RFEF) issued a statement for him, saying Rubiales "will defend himself legally in the competent bodies, has full confidence in the FIFA bodies and reiterates that, in this way, he is being given the opportunity to begin his defence so that the truth prevails and his complete innocence is proven".
 Rubiales, 46, has been defiant over the kiss - which has been condemned as unwanted by Hermoso, her team mates and the Spanish government - arguing it was consensual.
-Earlier on Saturday the federation he heads had said it would stick by him.
-After the FIFA statement, a spokesperson for the Royal Spanish Football Federation (RFEF) said: "We respect all the pronouncements of FIFA."

 Rubiales played mainly in Spain's second division in a career spanning 12 years.
 When he was elected to lead the RFEF in 2018, he promised to modernise its structure, increase turnover and make the federation more transparent.
 Feminist groups staged demonstrations in Madrid, Santander and Logrono on Saturday calling for his resignation.

-In its statement early on Saturday, the federation said: "The RFEF and the president, given the seriousness of the content of the press release from the FUTPRO Union, will initiate the corresponding legal actions."
-"The RFEF and the president will show each of the lies that are spread either by someone on behalf of the player or, if applicable, by the player herself," it said.
+On Saturday afternoon, 11 members of the national women's team's coaching staff offered their resignations to the RFEF in a statement where they supported Hermoso and condemned Rubiales.
+They complained of "the discomfort" of having been required to attend the federation assembly on Friday and said "several female members of the technical staff were forced to sit in the front row ... to create the impression that they shared the RFEF president's line".

-The statement was accompanied by four photos of the event last Sunday that it said illustrated Rubiales' contention that Hermoso lifted him by the hips.
+The RFEF statement early on Saturday was accompanied by four photos of the event last Sunday that it said illustrated Rubiales' contention that Hermoso had lifted him in the air before the kiss.
 Reuters could not immediately reach an official from FUTPRO for comment.

-Two of the women's team's sponsors expressed support for the players on Friday.
-Iberia, part of International Consolidated Airlines Group , said: "When offensive situations occur, inappropriate for a developed, modern and egalitarian society such as Spain's, Iberia supports the appropriate and pertinent measures that must be taken to preserve the rights and dignity of athletes."

-Power company Iberdrola was quoted by Spanish news agency EFE as saying: "We observe with great concern the situation which has developed in the past few days which has tarnished the great victory of the national team."
-Rubiales had been widely expected to resign at the federation's emergency meeting on Friday.
-Instead he said repeatedly that he would not quit and complained that "false feminists" were "trying to kill me".
+At the federation's emergency meeting on Friday, Rubiales repeatedly said he would not quit and complained that "false feminists" were "trying to kill me", drawing applause for the predominantly male audience.
+Luis de La Fuente, the men's national team manager who could be seen applauding Rubiales on Friday, issued a statement on Saturday condemning "the actions of Luis Rubiales that did not respect the minimum protocol for such (World Cup) celebrations and are not constructive nor appropriate for someone representing all of Spanish soccer".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)